gradle/gradle/design-docs/publication-model.md

 * Multi-project build with project dependencies that is published to an Ivy repository can be successfully resolved by another build.
 * A `withXml` action can be used to modify the generated `ivy.xml`.
 * Decent error message when the `withXml` action fails.
-* Decent error message when no repository has been specified for the `publishIvy` task.
 * Descriptor contains non-ascii characters.

 ## Customising Maven descriptor XML